dahu/LearnVimL/README.md

 *LearnVimL*

-* is written _in_ Vim help format, so internal to Vim itself
+* is written _in_ Vim help format, internal to Vim itself
 * has comprehensive coverage of VimL, from basics to the gritty stuff with maps, :redir, plugins, etc.
 * relies heavily on the existing Vim documentation with assessment questions,